 More in JD (Juris Doctor) Program:

-The Law School provides our law students opportunities to observe, experience, understand, and appreciate basic and advanced lawyering skills in supportive, real-world settings.
-The Experiential Learning program assists students in their choice of career paths by providing an opportunity for them to work in the specific environment in which they are interested, enabling them to gain unique and informed knowledge of the practice of law while enhancing their overall professional development.
-Through work, students will gain an understanding of their ethical responsibilities as future officers of the court.
+The Field Placement Program provides Richardson Law School students with opportunities to observe, experience, understand, and appreciate basic and advanced lawyering skills in supportive, real-world settings.
+The program assists students in their choice of career paths by providing an opportunity for them to work in the specific environment in which they are interested, enabling them to gain unique and informed knowledge of the practice of law while enhancing their overall professional development.
+Through work experiences, students will gain an understanding of their ethical responsibilities as future officers of the court.
+Students in the Field Placement program will have unique access points to critically question and think about their own lawyering skills and abilities in terms of their roles as law students whose future careers demand and depend on lifelong learning.